nginxinc/nginx-amplify-doc/amplify-guide.md

   # apt-get update
   ```

-  5. Install and run Amplify Agent.
+  5. Install and run the agent.

   ```
   # apt-get install nginx-amplify-agent